-With a friggin’ 16 tracks crammed into one hour of air coverage.
-That is 3′ 45” of play time for each track on average, exactly what the pop industry and the infamous labels demand for radio coverage.
+And it comes with a whopping 16 tracks crammed into one hour of air coverage.
+That is 3′ 45” of playtime for each track on average, exactly what the pop industry and the infamous labels demand for radio coverage.
 Well, kind of.
 Only, here we deal with Folk and Pagan Metal, not pop.
 We reckon, at least.

 Slania, where have you been all these years, like.

 A Cry in Wilderness or Mine is the Fury – for instance – can serve as my witnesses.
 This is the raw power Ategnatos brings to the table, again.
 Decent growls in thrashy Melodic Death Metal that we got accustomed to earlier on, and wanted more of.
 And kind of expected from Chrigel Glanzmann in all its raw and brutally honest glory.

 It is this way to depict ancient times like a fucking war cry that Chrigel Glanzmann masters (or mastered) so well.
 Together with tastefully integrated flutes, strings, and a hurdy-gurdy promotion attack that you find nowhere with the other players in this genre.

 And luckily Fabienne Erni was there to save Black Water Dawn from certain doom, with a Delain-esque flourish no less.
 This is good because the botched solo kind of at 3/4 down the road really kills all the joy there might have been on this track.
 Erni already got me cold on Evocation II with her very impressive skills.
 And – again – strongly reaffirms her qualities on Ategnatos.
 Much more than Anna Murphy ever could.
 Sorry, Anna.